Cycle Costa Rica

 Tortuguero's remarkably rich landscapes include rainforests, mangroves, swamps, beaches and lagoons and we'll spend this morning discovering something of its stunning natural diversity.
 After an early morning coffee, we'll head out on a guided boat tour along some of the park's canals and waterways, which provide home for manatees, crocodiles, Tropical Gar and an abundance of freshwater fish.
 Returning to the lodge for breakfast, we then set out on a jungle hike through the surrounding rainforest.
 These forest are home to sloths, three of Costa Rica's four species of monkeys and a huge variety of birdlife.
 After lunch, the afternoon is then free for optional activities.
 Stay: Turtle Beach Lodge (Comfortable) (B/L/D)

 Leaving Tortuguero this morning we head back to La Pavona Pier by boat, a journey of around two hours.
 From here we then drive on to Guapiles, lying in the heart of the country's banana growing region, where we'll stop for lunch before driving on to the starting point of our cycling adventure close to Sarapiqui.
 After checking the bikes over and ensuring that they are properly adjusted we'll begin with a relatively easy introduction, riding along tarmac roads that take us through a rural setting of farmland and banana plantations.
-Our ride will be mainly on the flat today and afterwards we drive for about 1.5 hours to our hotel in the small crossroads village of Muelle de San Carlos.
+Our ride will be mainly on the flat today and afterwards we drive for about one and a half hours to our hotel in the small crossroads village of Muelle de San Carlos.
 Please note on some departures we will be staying in the town of Guapiles instead, and will drive on to Muelle tomorrow morning before the ride instead of today.

 Beginning from the hotel today we cycle through a landscape of undulating terrain, passing through a rural scene of farms, cultivated fields and patches of tropical forest.
 Arriving in Muelle we'll stop and look for some of the huge iguanas that can occasionally be found here, before continuing on to La Fortuna.
 Weather permitting we may be accompanied by the spectacular backdrop of the Arenal Volcano and arriving at our next hotel by bike, this afternoon is free to explore a little of La Fortuna at your leisure.
 You may with to visit the local La Fortuna Waterfalls.